Georg Autenrieth

-Georg Autenrieth (3 November 1833, in Schwand - 8 June 1900, in Nuremberg) was a German philologist and educator.
+Georg Autenrieth (3 November 1833, in Schwand – 8 June 1900, in Nuremberg) was a German philologist and educator.

-From 1852 he studied philosophy, philology and theology at the University of Erlangen, and after completion of studies, taught classes on different subjects at the gymnasium in Erlangen (1857–1872).
-In 1869 he received the title of professor.
-Later on, he served as rector at gymnasiums in Zweibrücken (1872–84) and Nuremberg (Melanchthon-Gymnasium; 1884–1900).
+From 1852, he studied philosophy, philology and theology at the University of Erlangen, and after completion of studies, taught classes on different subjects at the gymnasium in Erlangen (1857–1872).
+In 1869, he received the title of professor.
+Later, he served as rector at gymnasiums in Zweibrücken (1872–84) and Nuremberg (Melanchthon-Gymnasium; 1884–1900).

 Published works

 He was the author of a popular Homeric dictionary, Wörterbuch zu den Homerischen Gedichten (1873, 9th edition 1902), that was translated into English and published as A Homeric dictionary, for schools and colleges (1880).
 His other noteworthy written efforts include: